 1In principle, given two discrete random variables P and Q, KL-divergence calculates information gain achieved if P can be used instead of Q. It is also called the relative entropy, for using Q instead of P. It is essentially the difference between two probability distributions P and Q.

-ACM Transactions on Computational Logic, Vol. V, No. N, Month 20YY.
+ACM Transactions on Intelligent Systems and Technology, Vol. 2, No. 4, Article 39, Publication date: July 2011.